apache/sis-site/content/javafx.md

 {{< toc >}}

+# Requirements    {#requirements}
+The application requires Java 22 or later and JavaFX 20 or later.
+If JavaFX is not found, a wizard will propose to download it.

 # Installation    {#install}

 Select "Apache {{% SIS %}} {{% version %}} binary" from the [downloads page](downloads.html) an unzip in any directory.